Miguel Rojas Player Props: Dodgers vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is 11th in MLB with a collective nine strikeouts per nine innings.
+- The Padres pitching staff ranks 12th in MLB with a collective nine strikeouts per nine innings.

-- The Padres' 3.70 team ERA ranks first among all league pitching staffs.
+- The Padres have a 3.75 team ERA that ranks first among all MLB pitching staffs.

-- Padres pitchers combine to surrender the seventh-fewest home runs in baseball (119 total, 1.1 per game).
+- The Padres allow the sixth-fewest home runs in baseball (120 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.